 The Scottish Office (later succeeded by the Scotland Office after 1999) once administered most of the portfolios now devolved to the Scottish Parliament and those pooled functions, such as defence, were controlled directly by their respective UK Government departments.
 The two make for very different stories when weighing responsibility for the successes and failures of the Union.

-The primary education framework has deep roots, stretching as far back as the Parliament of Scotland Education Act of 1696 that ordered schools to be built in every parish, paid for by local landowners and the Church of Scotland.
-The subsequent pre-Union, Protestant Religion and Presbyterian Church Act of 1707, enshrined the Church of Scotland’s role in Scotland, and guaranteed the continuation of Scotland’s parish school system in the Acts of Union and that followed.
+The primary education framework has deep roots, stretching as far back as the Parliament of Scotland Education Act of 1696 that ordered schools built in every parish, paid for by local landowners and the Church of Scotland.
+The subsequent pre-Union, Protestant Religion and Presbyterian Church Act of 1707, enshrined the Church of Scotland’s role in Scotland and guaranteed the continuation of Scotland’s parish school system in the Acts of Union and that followed.

 The legislation brought in by Prime Minister William Gladstone’s Government – whose Liberals held 51 seats out of 58 in Scotland at the time – stipulated the introduction of state-sponsored free schools, run by local school boards and made schooling compulsory for 5 to 13-year-olds, removing control from the parishes.
-Within 30 years of its passing, illiteracy was eliminated from both the Highlands and Lowlands and by 1910 Scotland had more pupils in primary education than all other advanced European countries.
+Within 30 years of its passing, illiteracy was eliminated from both the Highlands and Lowlands, and by 1910 Scotland had more pupils in primary education than all other advanced European countries.

-By 1926 the Scottish Secretary post was upgraded to a full Secretary of State appointment and by 1939 the functions of the previous boards were vested directly in the Secretary of State and the Scottish Office, divided into departments and dealing with specific matters including agriculture, education, home affairs and health.
+By 1926 the Scottish Secretary post was upgraded to a full Secretary of State appointment, and by 1939 the functions of the previous boards were vested directly in the Secretary of State and the Scottish Office, divided into departments and dealing with specific matters including agriculture, education, home affairs and health.
 The Scotland Office was transferred in 1937 from London to Edinburgh’s St Andrews House where it now houses the offices of the First Minister, Deputy First Minister and various Scottish Government Directorates.

 The growing success of the SNP who ran on the slogan ‘it’s Scotland’s oil’ in the 1970’s – achieving 22 percent of the vote at the February 1974 UK General Election and 30 percent at the subsequent October 1974 General Election.
-The issue has remained at the forefront of the independence debate ever since.
+The issue has remained at the forefront of the independence question ever since.

-Allocated bloc funding, however, is yet another myth never fully explored.
-Indeed, it was only from 1888 that the Chancellor of the Exchequer, George Goschen, introduced what was later dubbed the Goschen formula in the calculation of how much public money Scotland would receive in UK Government expenditure.
+Allocated block funding, however, is yet another myth never fully explored.
+Indeed, it was only from 1888 that the Chancellor of the Exchequer, George Goschen, introduced what was later dubbed the Goschen formula in the calculation of how much public money Scotland would receive from total UK Government expenditure.